West Space Team

 Aida Azin

-Aida Azin is a painter and community organiser working between the Philippines, Naarm/Melbourne and Tandaya/Adelaide.
-Born to Iranian/Filipina parents and raised in an Australian context, her practice advocates for conversations about shame as a failing political tool, first-generation migrant guilt, racism, Whiteness, dreams, identity, food, and culture.
-Aida is a collaborating artist/organiser in Saluhan collective, fostering connections between artists within the Philippines and Filipinx diasporas across Australia.
+Aida Azin is a painter and community organiser working between the Philippines and Tarntanya/Adelaide.
+Born to Iranian/Filipina parents, her practice advocates for conversations about shame as a failing political tool, first-generation migrant guilt, racism, Whiteness, dreams, identity, food, and culture.
+Aida is a member of Saluhan collective, fostering connections between artists within the Philippines and Filipinx diasporas in Australia.

 Joshua Pether

-Joshua Pether is of Kalkadoon heritage and is an experimental performance artist, dancer and choreographer of movement, temporary ritual and imagined realties.
-His practice is influenced by his two cultural histories - Indigeneity and disability and the hybridisation of the two, with particular interest in the aesthetics of the disabled body and also that of the colonised body.
-Joshua joined Arts Access Victoria as CEO in 2024.
+Joshua Pether is a performance artist, dancer and choreographer of movement, ritual and imagined realties.
+His practice is influenced by his two cultural histories - Indigeneity and disability - their hybridisation and the aesthetics of the disabled body and the colonised body.
+Joshua is Artistic Director of Arts Access Victoria, the peak body for arts and disability.

 Sarah Poulgrain

-Sarah Poulgrain is a Brisbane based artist who works across video installation, ceramics, sewing, animation and audio production.
+Sarah Poulgrain is a Brisbane based artist working across video installation, ceramics, sewing, animation and audio production.
 Her practice is motivated by a desire to better understand experiences of shame, she approaches skill sharing as a means for self empowerment.

 Kaspar Schmidt Mumm

-Born in Germany and raised in Adelaide with Colombian, Pakistani and Canadian heritage, Kaspar Schmidt Mumm’s motivation to make art stems from his experience of displacement and desire to develop an artistic language that crosses cultural borders.
-Kaspar is one of the founders of performance art collective The Bait Fridge and lead vocalist of Slowmango.
-He is currently studying a Masters focused on the intersection of contemporary art and social work at the Institute for Art in Context, Universität der Künste Berlin.
+Kaspar Schmidt Mumm’s motivation to make art stems from his experience of displacement and desire to develop an artistic language that crosses cultural borders.
+Kaspar is a foundering member of performance art collective The Bait Fridge.
+He is completing a Masters on the intersection of contemporary art and social work at the Institute for Art in Context, Universität der Künste Berlin.

 Past Artist Committee Members